 We have enjoyed cultivating new trees, shrubs, and perennials, along with 40 blueberry bushes, thornless blackberries, Gogi berries, strawberries, figs, pears, Muscadine grapes, asparagus, garlic, and the usual summer vegetable garden of tomatoes, squash, cucumbers, beans, peppers and herbs.
 In order to preserve the integrity of the original Cherokee-occupied lands, we use no chemical fertilizers, herbicides or pesticides in any of our gardens.
 Now empty-nesters, we desire to share our home and gardens with others on a more regular basis, beyond the visits from family and friends.
 After researching bed-and-breakfast operations for the past twelve years and working with local governmental authorities, in 2016 we decided to take the plunge, and construction of St. Francis Cottage began on 2.3 of our 5.5 acres.

-St. Francis Cottage and St Michael's Place (our original home place that will become a vacation rental) have been created to provide a private, serene setting from which guests can venture out to enjoy the many splendors of the beautiful Scenic City and the surrounding area.
+St. Francis Cottage has been created to provide a private, serene setting from which guests can venture out to enjoy the many splendors of the beautiful Scenic City and the surrounding area.
 Each guest will be treated with the kind of attention that is reserved for family.
 When our guests arrive, we want them to leave their troubles at the door and step into a world of comfort and rest in an urban cottage setting.
 Our aim is to enhance the elements of a well-lived life through genuine hospitality, restful rooms, nourishing and delicious food and engaging conversation among our visitors.
 As owners, we intend to see that attention to detail and service are dedicated to each and every person.
 We have found that people live more fully when connected to the wonders of nature, so we continue to develop our herb, vegetable and flower gardens throughout the property.
 At St. Francis Cottage, we embrace enthusiasm, creativity, nature and community.